-The North Star Bulletin will be distributed to the teachers and reviewed with students and posted in classrooms and on our website.
+The North Star Bulletin will be distributed to the teachers via email and reviewed with students and posted in hallways and also on our website.

 ANNOUNCEMENTS

 The Daily Announcements will be at the beginning of 2^{nd} hour each day.
 Additional time is built into that period for the announcements.